Middlefield (860) 349-8500

 If you have any questions, please feel free to contact our offices located in Middlefield and Wallingford, CT .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Foot and ankle trauma is common among athletes and the elderly.
-If you have concerns that you may have experienced trauma to the foot and ankle, consult with Dr. Gordon Fosdick from Affiliated Foot Care Center.
+Wound care is an important part in dealing with diabetes.
+If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with Dr. Gordon Fosdick from Affiliated Foot Care Center.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our offices located in Middlefield and Wallingford, CT .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.